-The compressor is the heart of the helium circuit: it is inside the compressor that the helium gas is compressed to approximately 300 psi and then circulated through a series of flexible and rigid lines all the way to the cryocooler.
-Modern helium compressors in the 3-6 kW range use scroll capsules commonly found in the refrigeration and air conditioning industry because they are quieter, run smoother, are reliable, and are more cost effective than conventional reciprocating type compressors.
+The compressor is the heart of the helium circuit.
+Inside the compressor, the helium gas is compressed to approximately 300 psi and then circulated through a series of flexible and rigid lines to the cryocooler.
+Modern helium compressors in the 3-6 kW range use scroll capsules commonly found in refrigeration and air conditioning equipment because they are quieter, run smoother, are reliable, and are more cost-effective than conventional reciprocating type compressors.